-INGREDIENT SPOTLIGHT: BLACK SEEDS
+INGREDIENT SPOTLIGHT: THE BLACK SEED

 Historical Footprints: Black seeds are believed to have originated from the Mediterranean region but swiftly made their way to Asia and Africa.
 These seeds have been found in the tombs of ancient Egyptian pharaohs, signifying their value in both medicinal and culinary practices.